 Step 3.
 Thesis Advisor – Fill Out the Google Form

 The key to a successful thesis experience is to find a project that interests you and a thesis advisor who has both the expertise and the time to work with you.
 Each faculty member can advise up to a maximum of four students.
-Once you meet with all of the faculty, fill out the thesis google form to let us know of your research interests by Jan 25.
-The faculty will meet to review your answers and preferences and assign thesis advisors to the students.
+Once you meet with all of the faculty, fill out the thesis google form to let us know of your research interests by January 10.
+The EACS faculty will meet to review your answers and preferences and assign thesis advisors to the students.
 We try to accommodate student interests while distributing the thesis advising workload across the faculty.
 Please do NOT miss this deadline.